brostrend/linux.brostrend.com/index.md

 before running our installer, to avoid some common issues like mismatched kernel headers or old http certificates.

-3. Insert the WiFi adapter into a USB slot.
+3. [After](advanced/usb_modeswitch) the system has booted, insert the Wi-Fi adapter into a USB slot.

 4. Select all the following line and right click → copy it to the clipboard: